Non-Markovian Entropy Dynamics in Living Systems from the Keldysh Formalism: Conclusion

 \section{Conclusion}

-In this work, we developed a non-Markovian nonequilibrium extension of the entropy bathtub model within the Keldysh field-theoretical framework.
+In this work, we have developed a non-Markovian nonequilibrium extension of the entropy bathtub model within the Keldysh field-theoretical framework.
 By treating the system and its environment on equal footing, the formalism naturally incorporates environmental correlations, memory effects, and colored fluctuations arising from microscopic couplings.
-Within this framework, the entropy trajectory of a living system emerges from the interplay between dissipation, fluctuations, and system–environment interactions, providing a thermodynamically consistent description of the full life cycle from development to aging and death.
+Within this framework, the entropy trajectory of a living system emerges from the interplay between dissipation, fluctuations, and system--environment interactions, yielding a thermodynamically consistent coarse-grained description of an illustrative life-history trajectory, from ordering and quasi-steady behavior to relaxation.

-Our approach establishes a microscopic foundation for the entropy bathtub picture.
-In contrast to previous Markovian formulations, the Keldysh framework allows the derivation of nonlocal memory kernels and generalized fluctuation–dissipation relations that govern the evolution of entropy in nonequilibrium biological systems.
+A central contribution of the present work is to provide a unified microscopic framework that connects system-environment coupling, memory kernels, generalized Langevin dynamics, non-Markovian master equations, entropy production, and fluctuation-dissipation violation within a single formalism.
+In contrast to previous Markovian formulations, the Keldysh framework allows the derivation of nonlocal memory kernels and generalized fluctuation-dissipation relations that govern the evolution of entropy in nonequilibrium biological systems.
 This enables the analysis of the influence of colored noise, non-Gaussian fluctuations, and many-body interactions on the classical entropy bathtub profile.
-Furthermore, the theory provides explicit expressions for non-Markovian entropy production and allows the investigation of critical dynamical features associated with aging processes and the breakdown of nonequilibrium steady states.
+Furthermore, the theory provides explicit expressions for non-Markovian entropy production and allows the investigation of critical dynamical features associated with slow relaxation and the breakdown of nonequilibrium steady states.

 Beyond its conceptual implications, the framework developed here opens several promising directions for future research.
 In particular, the present formulation could be extended to incorporate realistic biochemical reaction networks, spatially extended systems, and active matter models that capture the collective behavior of living tissues.
-The connection between entropy evolution and experimentally measurable quantities, such as metabolic energy fluxes or epigenetic aging markers, also remains an important direction for bridging theory and biological observations.
+The connection between entropy evolution and experimentally measurable quantities, such as metabolic energy fluxes or fluctuation-response spectra, also remains an important direction for bridging theory and biological observations.